StrivenWord/td_reviews/source/_posts/Innocence-Uninfected.md

 *A Plague Tale* incarnates the spirit of medieval European values in a realistic and artistically portrayed environment that expresses the purity of childhood ingenuity pitted against the horror of corruption exemplified by the rat infestation associated with the Black Death of the 14th century.
 The game takes players through a muted but also stark territory where recorded history overlaps with legend and with fantasy.
 Gameplay reliant on stealth mechanics causes players to experience the vulnerability of its protagonists, a teen girl with a slingshot and her epileptic younger brother, while sweeping them through ancestral castles and austere churches and arcane labyrinths on Windows PC and PlayStation.
 Unique in its combination of setting, gameplay mechanic, and tone, *A Plague Tale*'s emotional resonance comes from the way its own subjective character perseveres in the feeling of innocence as it narrates the perseverence of the just.

+---

+**[Other characters: Melie, Arthur, Roderick, etc.]**

+All this rich historical ambience supports the immersive, textured beauty that envelopes the audiovisual senses.
+Players are highly recommended to select *"immersive mode"* when beginning a new game.
+This option removes the user interface overlay, leaving the screen free of any distractions and the player free to forget that she is playing a game.
+This is also the closest thing to a difficulty selection; the "new game" interface notes that Immersive Mode requires the player to be more attentive.
+However, the actual impact on playability is negligible, removing the utility of the mimesis breaking HUD altogether.

+The dialog track complements the visuals in weaving the magical spell of blissful illusion.
+All the content is fully voiced three times over by three different casts in three different languages -- English, French, and German.
+Given the historical context, playing in either English or German feels like an odd cultural betrayal.
+Playing in Immersive Mode with the French dialog track would seem like the most appropriate way to experience the game, though the English dialog is also superb.
+The dialog language track can be changed any time during play and independently of the localization of the user interface.

+---

 **[Reverential imagery]**